alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 }
 ```

-These additions create a private varible for royalty recipient address, define that address as the contract owner upon deployment in the constructor, and create an `onlyOwner` function to update that recipient address in the future.
-If you don't need this flexibility, feel free to delete the variable, constructor definition, and `setRoyalties` functions, and replace `_recipient` in the `royaltyInfo` function with a static public address for the desired recipient.
+These additions (1) create a private varible for royalty recipient address, (2) define that address as the contract owner upon deployment in the constructor, and (3) create an `onlyOwner` function to update that recipient address in the future.

+If you don't need the flexibility to change recipient, feel free to delete the variable, constructor definition, and `setRoyalties` functions, and replace `_recipient` in the `royaltyInfo` function with a static public address for the desired recipient.

 ### OpenSea-specific changes

-These OpenSea additions enable whitelisting, meta-transactions, a permanent metadata event, token metadata override, and contract-level metadata.
-Some of these additions may be redundant given recent OpenSea infrastructure changes, but to cover all bases, we pieced together and implemented each per OpenSea's developer docs.
+The following OpenSea additions enable whitelisting, meta-transactions, a permanent token metadata event, token metadata override, and contract-level metadata.
 These changes were implemented in [`ParkPics.sol`](contracts/ParkPics.sol) and [`ERC1155.sol`](contracts/@openzeppelin/contracts/token/ERC1155/ERC1155.sol).

+Note: Some of these additions may be redundant and/or uneccessary, but to cover all bases, we pieced together and implemented each per OpenSea's developer docs.

 #### Whitelisting in `ERC1155.sol`
 ```